Leon8M/PlantDoc/README.md

+# PlantDoc

-Just a project I did as abn assignment
+Just a project I did as an assignment